Pioneer School House

+The Pioneer School House is a historic former school building at 3rd Avenue and Eagle Street in Anchorage, Alaska.

 Background

-In the 1914-1915 Anchorage's population grew quickly when workmen and their families moved to the area to work on building the Alaska Railroad.
-In 1915 Frederick Mears' wife, Jane Mears, organized the Anchorage Woman's Club specifically to facilitate establishing a school for the children of the workers.
+In 1914–1915, Anchorage's population grew quickly when workmen and their families moved to the area to work on building the Alaska Railroad.
+In 1915 Frederick Mears's wife, Jane Mears, organized the Anchorage Woman's Club specifically to facilitate establishing a school for the children of the workers.

 Building

-The Pioneer School House is a historic former school building at 3rd Avenue and Eagle Street in Anchorage, Alaska.
-The two story building was designed and built by the Alaska Engineering Commission in 1915 during the first year of the city's growth.
+The two-story building was designed and built by the Alaska Engineering Commission in 1915 during the first year of the city's growth.
 It is a hipped roof building 30.3x48.3 ft in plan, covered by shiplap siding.

 The school served about ninety elementary and high school students in 1915 and 1916.
 Orah Dee Clark was the first superintendent of the school.
 The town quickly outgrew the original schoolhouse and a second school was completed in 1917.
 The Pioneer School House was moved across the street to its current location in 1917 or after.
 The disused original schoolhouse was then used as a social hall by the Pioneers of Alaska Igloo 15 from the 1920s until 1964.

 The building was saved from demolition after the earthquake of 1964 through the efforts and funds provided by the Anchorage Woman's Club.